THE EVEREST, THE WORLD’S RICHEST RACE ON TURF, IS SYDNEY’S NEW SPRING CARNIVAL SHOWPIECE EVENT.

 WHEN IS THE EVEREST?

-The inaugural running of the The Everest will be run at Royal Randwick on October 14 and thereafter, on the second Saturday of October each year.
-The race will be run under weight-for-age conditions over the sprinting distance of 1200m.
-The October 14 date is a neat fit for the Sydney spring carnival, bringing the feature racing to a climax with the world’s richest race on turf.
+The inaugural running of the The Everest was held at Royal Randwick on October 14, 2017, and thereafter, on the second Saturday of October each year.
+The race is run under weight-for-age conditions over the sprinting distance of 1200m.
+The timing of the race is a neat fit for the Sydney spring carnival, bringing the feature racing to a climax with the world’s richest race on turf.

 Total stakes: $13 million